enigma-io/boundless/packages/boundless-table/README.md

 ### available `props`
-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-table-wrapper` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-table-wrapper` node

 - __allowScrollPropagation__ `Boolean`<br />
   (default `false`) allows wheel events captured by the table component to propagate into scroll events and potentially move the page around it; this could be disorienting, use with caution